-Since you have taken a course in studio art before, you know how time and labor intensive this class will be...and why it is so.
+Since you have taken a course in studio art before, you know how time and labor-intensive this class will be...and why it is so.
 Remember courses in studio art always take more time than anticipated.
 Rushing at the last minute is bound to be at the expense of quality and essential skills to be developed.
-Another reminder that is warranted here is that ample time to complete projects has been factored in, but you will still NEED TO SETASIDE AN ADDITIONAL 6-8 HOURS outside of class time for shooting and post-processing your work.
+Another reminder that is warranted here is that ample time to complete projects has been factored in, but you will still NEED TO SET ASIDE AN ADDITIONAL 6-8 HOURS outside of class time for shooting and post-processing your work.

 As you know, things can and will go wrong...that's just part of the process.

-- Keep a sketchbook/photo journal - Complete all class readings - Complete 4 main projects and several shorter tutorials and shooting exercises - Attend required lectures, film screenings, or art exhibits outside of class that pertain to course topics - Actively participate and contribute to class discussion and critique - Take a Mid-term Quiz on technical information - Write a paper and present on a class topic - Make Final Portfolio CD
+- Keep a sketchbook/photo journal - Complete all class readings - Complete 1-2 main series and several shorter tutorials and shooting exercises - Attend required lectures, film screenings, or art exhibits outside of class that pertain to course topics - Actively participate and contribute to class discussion and critique - Write a paper and present on research topic pertaining to projects - Make Final Portfolio CD